 It’s a common mistake to confuse a Job Description with a Job Advertisement.
 The former is a detailed document – often running to many pages, the latter is a short, punchy advert that sells your job vacancy to your target audience.
 Use your ‘Candidate Avatar’ definition and Candidate SEARCH Criteria document when writing your advert.
 Remember who you are trying to attract and target your advert at them.
 Don’t forget you want to attract great sales people so it’s useful to understand how they tick.

 Choose how you want to promote your job vacancy.
 The method(s) you choose will probably depend on your time, experience in recruiting, contacts and budgets.
-Most employers will naturally try and fill vacancies themselves in the first instance but if they have no suitable internal candidates or applicants they many choose to appoint a specialist industry recruitment agency with knowledge and expertise in their sector.
+Most employers will naturally try and fill vacancies themselves in the first instance but if they have no suitable internal candidates or applicants they many choose to appoint a specialist industry recruitment agency such as Copeland with knowledge and expertise in their sector.
 The benefits of appointing a specialist automotive industry agency include:

 - Their ability to quickly access suitable candidates